Child Immunisations

 Vaccination Schedule

-At two months old:
+At two months old (8 weeks):

 • Diptheria, tetanus, pertussis (whooping cough), polio and Haemophilus influenzae type b (Hib) (DTaP/IPV/Hib), hepatitis B - one injection